cydavidh/Java-Notes/n46_definition_class_object_instance_polymorphism/Definition.md

 Object = Instance
 Type = Class (int, String), Interface (Runnable, Comparable, Serializable), enum

+# Object hello = new String("asdf")
+you are declaring a variable named hello of type Object and initializing it with a new instance of the String class.

+The String instance is created with the value "asdf".
+Because String is a subclass of Object in Java, you can assign an instance of String to a variable of type Object.
+This is an example of polymorphism, a fundamental concept in object-oriented programming.

 # Upcasting = Subtype Polymorphism
 Upcasting is an example of implicit or widening reference conversion, which is a form of polymorphism known as subtyping polymorphism or inclusion polymorphism.